 liberates your energy and inspires your hopes.” —Andrew Carnegie

-Researched has documented the connection between setting goals and high achievement.
+Research has documented the connection between setting goals and high achievement.
 Despite the clear benefits of setting personal and professional goals, many people struggle with this practice.
 A typical obstacle in the goal-setting process, especially at first, is that any success requires work and sacrifice in the short-term.
 Although the long-term benefits are almost always worth the effort, many people have difficulty implementing changes in their lives.
-To offset this problem, many people are turning to a life coach or counselor for support.
+To offset this problem, many people are turning to a professional life coach or counselor for support.

 Dreaming and Setting Goals

-- Block out distractions—distinguish between what is good and what is good for them.
+- Block out distractions—distinguish between what is good and what is good for them

-- Bolster self-control.
+- Bolster self-control

-- Focus people’s attention upon is important.
+- Focus people’s attention on what’s important

-- Spur significant but challenging actions.
+- Spur significant but challenging actions

-- Bring actions and focus into alignment.
+- Bring actions and focus into alignment

-- Bolster motivation so that setbacks and challenges can be endured.
+- Bolster motivation so that setbacks and challenges can be endured

-Assembling Many Targets
+Assembling Many Targets for Goal-Setting

 Excellent goals are both exciting and challenging, and they can be about anything.
-In fact, the more diverse types of goal people assemble, often the more fun they can have achieving them.
+In fact, the more diverse types of goals people assemble, often the more fun they can have achieving them.
 For example, people can make goals about…

 - Attitude: Think about the type of person you would like to become.
 More joyful?
 Self-assured?
 Generous?

 - Career: What kind of work would you like to dedicate your life toward?
-What problems in the world can you solve?
+What problems in the world can you help solve?

 - Finances: How do you want to spend your money?
 Are there causes or businesses you want to invest in?
-Would you like to live debt free?
+Would you like to live debt-free?
 How about maximizing your earning potential?

 - Physical strength: What type of health do you want to prioritize and enjoy?
 How might you grow healthier and stronger?